LD4/entity_metadata_management/README.md

 ## Contributing

-*Have a suggestion for improvements.*  Submit an issue with your request.
+*Have a suggestion for improvements?*

+* Submit an Issue with your request.

+*Want to submit a specific change?*

+* Clone the repository.
+* Create a new branch from the `main` branch.
+* Make changes in your branch.
+* Push the branch to GitHub
+* Create a Pull Request

 ## License

 The code in this repository is available as open source under the terms of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).